-My Amazon S3 bucket has data files created using the UNLOAD command from an Amazon Redshift cluster in another account.
+My Amazon S3 bucket has data files created by the UNLOAD command from another account.
 Why can't I access those files?

 4 minute read